timothyahwang/openvm/docs/crates/vm.md

 - `VmCoreChip<F, I: VmAdapterInterface<F>>`
 - `VmCoreAir<AB, I: VmAdapterInterface<AB::Expr>>`

-[!WARNING]
+> [!WARNING]
-The word **core** will be banned from usage outside of this context.
+> The word **core** will be banned from usage outside of this context.

-Main idea: each VM chip will be created from an AdapterChip and a CoreChip.
-Analogously, the VM AIR is created from an AdapterAir and CoreAir so that the columns of the VM AIR are formed by concatenating the columns from the AdapterAir followed by the CoreAir.
+Main idea: each VM chip is created from an `AdapterChip` and a `CoreChip`.
+Analogously, the VM AIR is created from an `AdapterAir` and `CoreAir` so that the columns of the VM AIR are formed by concatenating the columns from the `AdapterAir` followed by the `CoreAir`.

-The AdapterChip is responsible for all interactions with the VM system: it owns interactions with the memory bus, program bus, execution bus.
+The `AdapterChip` is responsible for all interactions with the VM system: it owns interactions with the memory bus, program bus, execution bus.
 It will read data from memory and expose the data (but not intermediate pointers, address spaces, etc.) to the CoreChip and then write data provided by the CoreChip back to memory.

-The AdapterAir does not see the CoreAir, but the CoreAir is able to see the AdapterAir, meaning that the same AdapterAir can be used with several CoreAir's.
-The AdapterInterface provides a way for CoreAir to provide expressions to be included in AdapterAir constraints -- in particular AdapterAir interactions can still involve CoreAir expressions.
+The `AdapterAir` does not see the `CoreAir`, but the `CoreAir` is able to see the `AdapterAir`, meaning that the same `AdapterAir` can be used with several `CoreAir`'s.
+The AdapterInterface provides a way for `CoreAir` to provide expressions to be included in `AdapterAir` constraints -- in particular `AdapterAir` interactions can still involve `CoreAir` expressions.

 Traits with their associated types and functions: